294 Beacon is located on the north side of Beacon, between Exeter and Fairfield, with 292 Beacon to the east and 296 Beacon to the west.

 294 Beacon was built ca. 1870, one of two houses (292-294 Beacon) which form a symmetrical pair, with 294 Beacon being four feet wider.

 294 Beacon was built for Stephen Minot Weld, Jr. and his wife, Eloise (Rodman) Weld.
 They had married in June of 1869.
-At the time of the 1870 US Census, they were living in Dedham with her mother, Anna Lothrop (Motley) Rodman, the widfow of Alfred Rodman.
-S. M. Weld and L. Rodman are shown as the owners of 294 Beacon on the 1874 Hopkins map.
+At the time of the 1870 US Census, they were living in Dedham with her mother, Anna Lothrop (Motley) Rodman, the widow of Alfred Rodman.

 Stephen Minot Weld, Jr., served in the Civil War from 1861 to 1865.
 He rose to the rank of Colonel and, upon discharge, was brevetted a brigadier general.
 After the war, he became a cotton and wool broker, and served as treasurer of the Elliott Felting Mills.

-They continued to live there until about 1883, when they moved to their newly-built home at 274 Beacon.
+Francis and Julia Higginson continued to live at 294 Beacon during the 1882-1883 winter season, after which moved to their newly-built home at 274 Beacon.

-By the 1883-1884 winter season, 294 Beacon was the home of William Benjamin Bacon, Jr., and his wife, Elizabeth Gardiner (Stone) Bacon.
-In 1883, he had retired as manager of the New England Electric Light Company.
+On June 1, 1883, 294 Beacon was purchased from Julia Higginson’s trustees by Elizabeth Gardiner (Stone) Bacon, the wife of William Benjamin Bacon, Jr. In April of 1883, he had retired as manager of the New England Electric Light Company.